stabilityprotocol/docs/docs/developers/public_rpc.md

 ## Stability Custom RPC Endpoints

+Both networks contain a set of custom RPC points created by the Stability Team.

 > `stability_getValidatorList`

-Obtain the current validator set, showcasing the validators within the network.
+Obtain the current validator set, returning the current validator addresses approved to maintain the network.

 #

 > `stability_getActiveValidatorList`

-Obtain the current active validator set, showcasing the active validators within the network.
+Obtain the current active validator set, returning the current validator addresses actively maintaining the network.

 #

 > `stability_getSupportedTokens`

-Fetch a list of network-supported tokens eligible for transaction fee payments and potential mining rewards under certain conditions.
+Fetch a list of network-supported tokens.
+This feature is experimental.
+This allows for a future use case where network-supported tokens can potentially be used for transaction payments.

 #

 > `stability_sendSponsoredTransaction`

 Submit a transaction that is sponsored to the network's mempool, facilitating transactions without direct fee payment by the sender.
+This feature is experimental.
+This allows for a future use case where a user submits a transaction, and a sponsor wallet can execute the transaction.

 ## Example